-Shortly after the outbreak of war he was appointed as a Second Lieutenant in the 9th Battalion Manchester Regiment (Territorial Force), along with 10 others, on October 12, 1914.
-His younger brother George Herbert Barratt followed him less than six months later on March 2, 1915.
+Shortly after the outbreak of war William was appointed as a Second Lieutenant in the 9th Battalion Manchester Regiment (Territorial Force), along with 10 others, on October 12, 1914.
+His younger brother, George Herbert Barratt, followed him less than six months later on March 2, 1915.
 The two brothers trained together in Southport with the 2/9th before moving to Haywards Heath and Pease Pottage.
 2/Lt.
 William Marsden Barratt was one of the 5 Officers (and 222 men) who traveled to Gallipoli in July 1915, joining the Battalion at Cape Helles on July 23rd.
-2/Lt.
+His brother, 2/Lt.
 George Herbert Barratt was destined to remain with the 2/9th when they became an independent line infantry Battalion, eventually deploying to France in March 1917.

 On October 9, 1917 his younger brother 2/Lt.
 George Herbert Barratt was killed in action while serving with the 2/9th Battalion in Belgium.

-He ended his war service as a Captain (October 7, 1917) attached to the 1/7th Battalion Manchester Regiment and in 1920 was temporarily living with his parents who by now had moved to Southport.
+He ended his war service as a Captain (Gazetted October 7, 1917) attached to the 1/7th Battalion Manchester Regiment and in 1920 was temporarily living with his parents, who by now had moved to Southport.
 On June 13, 1920 his son, John Bevan Holderness Barratt, was born.
 John would himself go on to serve with the 9th Battalion in World War II, spending much of the war as a Japanese prisoner of war, and continued to serve with the 9th into the 1950s.

 Meanwhile, William, Gladys and John moved into a bungalow (“Cherisy”) on Mottram Old Road, in Stalybridge where they remained for many years.
 William continued to serve in the 9th Battalion Territorials and on January 28, 1930 was promoted to Lt.-Col. when he assumed command after Lt.-Col. Beltran Ford Robinson retired.
-He resigned his commission on October 5, 1944.
+Lt.-Col. W. M. Barratt was the commanding officer of the 9th Battalion when the King and Queen visited Ashton-under-Lyne on May 20, 1938.
+William resigned his commission with the Territorial Force on October 5, 1944.

 Lt.
 Col. William Marsden Barratt, T.D. died in hospital at Stockport on June 2, 1958.
 He was 66 years old.